Design, deliver, and run enterprise blockchain workloads quickly and easily.

 Storage management is considerably eased as well.
 While disk arrays require constant management to achieve optimal performance, AFAs have so much performance that performance-tuning is simple.
 Also, many AFAs are built with modern management frameworks, which vastly simplify setup and day-to-day storage management.

 Flash started out in the enterprise as a niche product because of the high costs.
 Even at prices a few years ago, flash could make economic sense as storage for high-value, high-stress applications such as mission-critical databases.
 But as prices dropped and data reduction became ubiquitous, storage administrators got more familiar with flash and its role in the data center expanded to speed up critical applications.
 Some enterprises dedicate entire flash arrays to one application, but the changing economics and the need for speed has expanded the flash market out of application silos and into the general storage pool.

 In general, AFAs are used for the majority of tier-zero and tier-one storage, supported by hybrid flash and disk for the rest.
 According to an IT Pro Research study, sponsored by Hewlett Packard Enterprise, 61 percent of companies surveyed have already deployed all-flash at some level and are increasing its use.

 Hard disks are not going to go away, any more than tape went away.
 But like tape, hard disks will become second- or third-tier storage for jobs like archiving.
 AFAs, in different sizes, shapes, and capabilities, will dominate primary storage in the next few years.

-Gavin Cohen, VP of Product and Solutions, Nimble Storage, at Hewlett Packard Enterprise, was interviewed for this article.
+Gavin Cohen was interviewed for this article.
+He is the former VP of Product and Solutions, Nimble Storage, at Hewlett Packard Enterprise.